 The park commemorates the nine and one-half month siege of this city from June 1864 - April 1865.
 A driving tour of the battlefields outlined on the park map includes 13 separate sites with three visitor centers along a 33 mile route.
 A full day is required to experience the entire battlefield park.

 Throughout the year park staff present a variety of talks, tours, living history demonstrations and special events that commemorate the park's rich heritage.
-Check the schedule of events for upcoming programs.
-Education programs are offered year-round and teachers are encouraged to contact the park's education coordinator at 804-732-3531 ext.
-204 to schedule a visit.
+Check the calendar schedule of events for upcoming programs.

 Includes adress, operating hours, visitor center, and more.